fischerweise/LoodosMovie-Case/README.md

 - Movie detail page was created with collection view.
 - When the user click a movie, the movie detail view appears.

+## PS:
+- Since I did not have an Apple Developer account, the Firebase Push Notifications feature could not be tested.

 ## Media
 - *_No internet connection_*